mayankj08/jekyll-now/_posts/2017-07-06-Functors-In-C++-II.md

 }
 ```

-Let's try to understand logic of above piece of code. `std::transform` as discussed previously run the functor (specified by last argument) for each element iterating from vec1.begin() to vec1.end().
+Let's try to understand logic of above piece of code. `std::transform` as discussed previously invoke the functor (specified by last argument) for each element iterating from vec1.begin() to vec1.end().
 Before moving forward let's first understand what `std::bind` does.

-## Bind ##

 `std::bind` is [partial function application](https://en.wikipedia.org/wiki/Partial_application).
 What this means is suppose you have a function `func1` which takes two args as `func1(arg1,arg2)`.